iclr-blogposts/2024/_posts/2024-05-07-robust-foundation-model.md

     </div>
 </div>
 <div class="caption">
     A pipeline of efficient ACL via RCS.
-After the warm up periods, the model is trained on the coreset.
+After the warm-up periods, the model is trained on the coreset.
 Thus, RCS makes the training procedure much more efficient by decreasing the number of training data.
 </div>

 The official code of RCS is available at [https://github.com/GodXuxilie/Efficient_ACL_via_RCS](https://github.com/GodXuxilie/Efficient_ACL_via_RCS).